Gather the Keeners Pilgrimage 2026 Frequently Asked Questions (FAQ)

 Signing up for the CalMac (Caledonian MacBrayne) ferry app will provide you with any alerts or updates on your sailing.
 I have been visiting Eigg for over 25 years and have never missed a sailing due to weather.

-On your journey to Eigg, one option would be to book a room in the Mallaig Bunkhouse Hostel (very affordable, around £30 per night).
+You may wish to book accommodation in Mallaig if you are worried about the ferry being cancelled.
+One option would be to book a room in the Mallaig Bunkhouse Hostel (very affordable, around £30 per night).
 This would provide you with accommodation, as Mallaig options can become fully booked as the season goes on.
+You will be given an information sheet which will advise on the next scheduled sailing.